elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.i2} Dead on a brush of glorybower.
+- {:.i2} Dead on a brush of perfumed glorybower.

 - {:.sp} The Man Reciter.